crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 <h3>Part 2: Taking shots in the dark</h3>

-For this part, you will use your classifier from last week to make predictions about never-before-seen data.
+For this part, you will use your classifier from last week to make predictions about the gun-relatedness of the never-before-seen data you just collected in Part 1.
 You will need to make some changes to the code you wrote last week.
 There are some engineering details that you need to get right in order for everything to run smoothly, so read the instructions carefully and follow them closely.

-1. First, ssh into your account on biglab.
-You will almost definitely crash your laptop if you try to work locally, unless you have a $!@#-ton of RAM, so now is as good a time as any to learn how to read, write, and run code from the command line!
-Bonus, we already have the data on biglab for you, so you don't need to download it.
-It is in the directory <code>/home1/n/nets213/data/</code>.
-You can look at the files in a directory by typing <code>ls</code> (for "list").
-E.g.

-	<pre><code>$ ssh epavlick@biglab.seas.upenn.edu
-	epavlick@biglab.seas.upenn.edu's password:
-	SEAS SuSE Linux 13.1
-	epavlick@big05:~> ls /home1/n/nets213/data
-	training-data unlabelled-data</code></pre>

-	You should see two directories, one containing your training data (this is the same as last week) and one containing unlabelled data.
-The unlabelled data is in two parallel files: <code>articles.txt</code> contains the text of the articles that you will use for the classifier. <code>urls.txt</code> contains the urls from which this text came; you will use these in Part 2 of the assignment.
+1. **Prepare your input data** First, you want to gather up all of the articles you collected in Part 1, so you can give them to your classifier as input.
+Your classifier expects the articles to be formatted simply with one article's text per line.
+You also want the urls in their own file, for later.
+You can use whatever method you want to get your data into this format.
+If you followed the instructions from Step 10 of Part 1, this should be easy to do.
+You already have a file with one article per line, you just need to isolate the text (since your classifier does not care about the url).
+You can do this in bash using the below command:

+	<pre><code> cat articles_and_urls.txt | cut -f 1 > urls.txt
+	cat articles_and_urls.txt | cut -f 2 > unlabelled_articles.txt </code></pre>

-2. You will the use the same classifier you built last week, but this time, instead of testing it with cross validation and priniting out the accuracy, you will train it on all your labeled data, and then use it to make predictions on your unlabelled data.
-To do this, download our [new code template](http://www.seas.upenn.edu/~epavlick/nets213/predict_unlabelled.py) (the easiest way would be to use [wget](https://www.gnu.org/software/wget/manual/html_node/Simple-Usage.html#Simple-Usage)!).
+2. **Familiarize yourself with the code** In the part_2_classification directory of the assignment5 archive you downloaded, you should see a python script.
+We will use the same training data as last week (you can download it again [here](http://crowdsourcing-class.org/assignments/downloads/articles.gz) or just copy over the file you downloaded last week).
+You will also use the same classifier you built last week, but this time, instead of testing it with cross validation and priniting out the accuracy, you will train it on all of the training data, and then use it to make predictions on your unlabelled data.
+To see how this is done, look at predict_unlabelled.py.
 This code should look very familiar to what you worked with last week, but has a few new functions added, which will handle the reading and vectorizing of the unlabelled data.
-The only change you will need to make is to <b>replace the <code>get_features()</code> function with the <code>get_features()</code> function that you wrote</b> last week.
-If you used any auxilary functions as part of your <code>get_features</code>, you will need to copy those over too.

-	You can copy over your function, and if you are careful, it should run without complaining.
-(Note: To give you an idea of the main changes that needed to be made in order to have the classifier work on new data, read through the comments in the main method.
+	To get an idea of the main changes that need to be made in order to have the classifier work on new data, read through the comments in the main method.
 Specifically, look at the function <code>get_matricies_for_unlabelled()</code>.
 The main difference is that when we convert our feature dictionary into a feature matrix, we need to make sure we use the same <code>DictVectorizer</code> object that we used to create the training data.
 This makes sense- we need to make sure that the column 627 in our new matrix means the same thing as column 627 in the training matrix, otherwise, the classifier will be totally helpless!
 You can also look at the function <code>predict_unlabelled()</code>.
-This should look very similar to the function you wrote to pull out misclassified examples in the homework last week.)
+This should look very similar to the function you wrote to pull out misclassified examples in the homework last week.

+	<pre><code> $ ls assignment5/part_2_classification
+	predict_unlabelled.py </code></pre>

+3. **Edit predict_unlabelled.py** The only change you will need to make is to <b>replace the <code>get_features()</code> function with the <code>get_features()</code> function that you wrote</b> last week.
+If you used any auxilary functions as part of your <code>get_features</code>, you will need to copy those over too.
+When you copy over your function, if you are careful, it should run without complaining.

-3. Once you have copied over your feature function, you can run the program as follows.
+3. **Classify your articles!** Once you have copied over your feature function, you can run the program as follows.

-	<pre><code>$ python predict_unlabelled.py /home1/n/nets213/data/training-data/articles.txt /home1/n/nets213/data/unlabelled-data/articles.txt</code></pre>
+	<pre><code>$ python predict_unlabelled.py training-articles.txt articles.txt</code></pre>

-	You might want to test your code to make sure it works before running on the full 1.5M articles, so try running with just a few lines of data/unlabelled-data/articles.txt.
+	You might want to test your code to make sure it works before running on the full billion and a half articles (I assume that's how many you got in Part 1, right?), so try running with just a few lines of unlabelled data.
 You can do this by giving the code a third argument, e.g. to predict for the first 10 articles, run

-	<pre><code>$ python predict_unlabelled.py /home1/n/nets213/data/training-data/articles.txt /home1/n/nets213/data/unlabelled-data/articles.txt 10</code></pre>
+	<pre><code>$ python predict_unlabelled.py training-articles.txt articles.txt 10</code></pre>

 	This will still take a few minutes, since you still need to train on all 70K training articles!

-	If it works, run on the full 1.5M articles.
-Once you start it, don't hold your breadth.
+If it works, run on your full articles.txt file.
+If you have 100K or more articles, it might take a while to run, so don't hold your breadth.
 Maybe go grab coffee...or a nice dinner downtown...go for a leisurly hike.
-It took me about 20 minutes to finish on biglab.
+It took me about 20 minutes to classify 1.5 million articles on biglab.
 When the code finishes, it will have created a file called <code>classifier_predictions.txt</code>, which contains the classifier predictions, one per line.
 E.g. the first line of <code>classifier_predictions.txt</code> is a '0' if the classifier thinks that the first article in data/unlabelled-data/articles.txt is not gun related.
-My classifier found a little under 190,000 articles that it thought were gun-related.
-You can check this with the bash command we mentioned in class:
+You can check how many positive and negative predictions the classifier made with the bash command we mentioned in class:

-	<pre><code>$ cat classifier_predictions.txt | sort | uniq -c </code></pre>.
+	<pre><code>$ cat classifier_predictions.txt | sort | uniq -c </code></pre>

-4. You now have three parallel files, each with 1,471,811 lines in it: <code>unlabelled-data/articles.txt</code>, <code>data/unlabelled-data/urls.txt</code>, and <code>classifier_predictions.txt</code>.
+4. **Gather the positive predictions** You now have three parallel files, each with the same number of lines in it: <code>articles.txt</code>, <code>urls.txt</code>, and <code>classifier_predictions.txt</code>.
 For the next step, you will want to pull out just the urls of the articles which the classifier predicted as "gun-related"- that is, the lines for which classifier_predictions.txt has a '1'.
 You can use your favorite programming language to do this, or do it manually if you are bored and have nothing better to do.
-If you are interested, here is a great bash command to do it for you:
+If you are interested, here is a great bash command to do it for you.

-	<pre><code>$ paste classifier_predictions.txt /home1/n/nets213/data/unlabelled-data/urls.txt | grep -e "^1" > positive_predicted_urls.txt</code></pre>
+	<pre><code>$ paste classifier_predictions.txt urls.txt | grep -e "^1" > positive_predicted_urls.txt</code></pre>

 	This creates a new file, positive_predicted_urls.txt, with two columns, one with the label (which will always be '1'), and one with the url.
-It uses three bash commands: <code>paste</code> just takes the contents of both files and pastes them side-by-side; <code>grep</code> searches for lines which match the pattern <code>^1</code>, where the <code>^</code> just means "beginning of the line"; and the "<code>></code>" symbol (often read as "redirect") tells it to put the output into a new file, called <code>positive_predicted_urls.txt</code>.
+See our [bash cheat sheet](http://crowdsourcing-class.org/bash-commands.html) for a breakdown.

-5. Finally, you will need to get a sample of these articles to label on Crowdflower.
-We will label 500 positive predictions.
-Again, some bash to the rescue:
+5. **Take a random sample to be annotated** Finally, you will need to get a sample of these articles to label on Crowdflower (you don't want to pay to have them all labeled!).
+We will label 500 positive predictions (hopefully you have at least that many).
+Again, you can use for favorite programming language to get a random sample.
+Or here is some bash to the rescue:

 	<pre><code> $ cat positive_predicted_urls.txt | shuf | head -500 > sample.txt</code></pre>

-	This creates a new file, <code>sample.txt</code> which contains a random 500 lines from <code>positive_predicted_urls.txt</code>.
-Again, it uses three bash commands: <code>cat</code> (for "concatenate") just dumps the entire contents of a file; <code>shuf</code> scrambles the order of the lines; <code>head -n</code> takes the top <code>n</code> lines of its input and ignores the rest.

 <h3>Part 3: ShootingsHIT</h3>

 Whew, okay, enough python and bash for now!
 Its time to design a HIT on Crowdflower!
 The goal is to have the workers look at each of the URLs you gathered in step 4 of Part 1, and have them judge whether they agree that it is gun-violence-related.
 This should be a very painless process, hopefully.
 And look!
 There are even pictures!

-1. Prep your data.
-You will need the list of urls to be in CSV format.
+1. **Pred your data** You will need the list of urls to be in CSV format.
 The easiest way to do this will probably be to open <code>sample.txt</code>, or whatever you called your file, in a spreadsheet program like Google Docs.
 Then, you can use File->Dowload as->CSV, and save the file.
 Make sure you add a header to the columns, something informative like "url" or "stuff."

-2. Log onto [Crowdflower](https://crowdflower.com/).
-Click on "Your Jobs" -> "Create New Job."
+2. **Log onto [Crowdflower](https://crowdflower.com/).** Click on "Your Jobs" -> "Create New Job."
 Then choose "Start from scratch."

 	<img src="assets/img/crowdflower-screenshots/new-job.png" style="width: 500px;"/>

-3. Choose the "spreadsheet" option for your data.
+3. **Choose the "spreadsheet" option for your data.**

 	<img src="assets/img/crowdflower-screenshots/upload-data.png" style="width: 500px;"/>

-4. You will be able to preview your data.
+4. **Sanity check** You will be able to preview your data.
 It should look something like this.

 	<img src="assets/img/crowdflower-screenshots/data.png" style="width: 500px;"/>

-5. Next, design your interface.
+5. **Set up your task** Next, design your interface.
 There is a nice WYSIWYG editor that will make it very easy to add questions.
 Just like on MTurk, you can flag variables using the \{\{VARIABLE_NAME\}\} syntax.
 When Crowdflower posts your HIT, it will replace your variable place holders with values from your CSV.
 E.g. everytime I write \{\{url\}\} in the HIT design, it will be replaced with an actual url from my data.
 Each row in my CSV corresponds to one HIT, so in each HIT, a different url will appear.
 Here is how my design looked, you are free to be more creative.

 	<img src="assets/img/crowdflower-screenshots/UI-design.png" style="width: 500px;"/>